openbraininstitute/accounting-service/README.md

 ## Documentation

-The API documentation is available locally at <http://127.0.0.1:8100/docs> after the local deployment.
+- The API documentation is available locally at <http://127.0.0.1:8100/docs> after the local deployment.
+- The technical documentation is available at <https://openbraininstitute.github.io/platform-docs/modules/accounting/accounting/>

 ## High level overview